London School of Hygiene and Tropical Medicine (LSHTM)

 National Institute of Public Health, Cambodia

 Although infant mortality is dropping in Cambodia, neonatal mortality is still high due to infections that happen during childbirth and immediately afterwards.
 LSHTM, in partnership with WaterAid, identified that improving the hand hygiene practices of everyone who makes contact with the newborn during its first critical days of life would decrease the risk of these sorts of infections.
-Can healthcare workers and visiting family members be motivated and empowered to follow the correct hygiene protocols?.
+As part of the Changing Hygiene Around Maternal Priorities (CHAMP) project, LSHTM and WaterAid engaged 17 Triggers as a collaborative partner to design and test innovative solutions that could motivate healthcare workers, family members, and visitors to follow the correct hygiene protocols.

 To kick off the project, the team analysed barriers and motivators to improve hand hygiene.